 AGR is offering scholarships to the undergraduate Brothers of Alpha Gamma Rho.
 Criteria for eligibility for each scholarship differs, but is based on the individual's pursuit of excellence in scholarship and leadership, and for his contributions to community and fraternity.
 The deadline for all Scholarship Applications is April 30.
 The following scholarships can be applied for by downloading and filling out the attached form titled, "National Scholarship Application" and emailing it to [email protected].

-· Kirby Barrick Scholarship/Agricultural Education: This fund provides one scholarship to a male student who plans to study Agricultural Education at a college with an AGR chapter.
+· Kirby Barrick Agricultural Education $500 Scholarship: This fund provides one scholarship to a male student who plans to study Agricultural Education at a college with an AGR chapter.
 Payment of the scholarship is made once the student enrolls in Agricultural Education and is initiated into the local AGR chapter.

-· Robert L. Oehrtman Scholarship Fund: The recipient must be enrolled as a full time student at their university and current brother of AGR, who has held leadership positions in their community, academics or religious affiliations.
+· Robert L. Oehrtman $1,000 Scholarship: The recipient must be enrolled as a full time student at their university and current brother of AGR, who has held leadership positions in their community, academics or religious affiliations.
 Applicant must have a GPA of 3.0 or better.
 One $1,000 scholarship will be awarded.

-· Lester Smith Memorial Scholarship: This fund recognizes a member of Alpha Gamma Rho, Purdue-Delta chapter members who have demonstrated a financial need and a willingness to live by our Promise Statement and uphold the AGR values.
+· Lester Smith Memorial $3,000 Scholarship: This fund recognizes a member of Alpha Gamma Rho, Purdue-Delta chapter members who have demonstrated a financial need and a willingness to live by our Promise Statement and uphold the AGR values.
 Student must be living in the Fraternity house and studying and preparing for a career in or related to agriculture, who has demonstrated exceptional leadership, interest and ability in college, university and/or community extra-curricular activities.
-Award shall be up to $4,000.

 · Ted A. Priebe Excellence in Agricultural Marketing Communications Scholarship: Two $1,500 scholarships will be awarded annually.
 One scholarship is designated for an Alpha Gamma Rho member and the second scholarship is designated for a female who is a member of Sigma Alpha Sorority, Agriculture Future of America (AFA), National Agricultural Communications of Tomorrow (ACT) or collegiate NAMA.